 I Have Nothing to Say to the Mayor of L.A.

 Charmed, I'm sure.
 This polite album was just what I needed this year.
 Something to unwind tensions and relax my weary mind.
 Admittedly, there's a lot of snarling rock and roll, international jet-setting, and incessant rhythm chasing on this list, but every once in a while I found myself needing to tone it down a bit.
 Dean Wareham was my guy in these moments.
-His new humorously-titled record was an diamond in the rough for me this year A simple, plain-spoken little record full of deceptively clever constructions from the one-time member of Galaxie 500 and Luna.
-Each song it great, with little accents—a backing vocal here, a violin there—taking them to the next level.
+His new humorously-titled record was a diamond in the rough for me this year A simple, plain-spoken, little record full of deceptively clever constructions from the one-time member of Galaxie 500 and Luna.
+Each song is great, with little accents—a backing vocal here, a violin there—taking them to the next level.
 A true gem worth seeking out.

 "As Much As It Was Worth"

 "The Past is Our Plaything"

 I've written all I need to write about this record already, but I did wonder how it would age as the year progressed since it was released in cold, barren mid-January.
 Sometimes the buzz can wear off come December, the songs having exhausted their usefulness or vitality.
 It works both ways, though.
 Sometimes the January record uses its real estate in my record collection wisely, allowing more time to reveal itself in different seasons and circumstances.
 As a result, this record has gotten better and better with time.
 It's a great rock & roll record to hear over a few pints at a local pub.